Xyvir/Lithic/README.md

     Web-based knowledge bases often fail when physical media is required.
 Lithic prioritizes "paper-first" CSS, ensuring that your digital notes convert into clean, professional, and sane PDFs for homework submissions, lab reports, and archiving.

 * **True Portability:**
-    A single-file application that lives on your local machine or thumb drive—no cloud dependency required.
+    A single-file application that works **100% offline**.
+It lives on your local machine or thumb drive—no cloud dependency required.

 ---
-*Based on TiddlyWiki 5.*
+*An extension of [TiddlyStudy](https://github.com/postkevone/tiddlystudy) based on [TiddlyWiki](https://tiddlywiki.com/).*